lohitkolluri/Portfolio-Website/README.md

 # Portfolio Website

 This repository contains the source code for my personal portfolio website.
 The website showcases my projects, skills, and provides a way for others to get in touch with me.
-It is built using Vite.js, HTML, CSS, and React, and is deployed using Netlify.
+It is built using Vite.js, HTML, CSS, and React, and is deployed using Azure Static Web App.

 You can access the live website at [https://lohitkolluri.tech](https://lohitkolluri.tech).